Creating a FlatRedBall Project

 2. Go to the folder where your .sln is located

-This will produce a .exe which you can then run.
+This should produce a .exe which you can then run.